Quarterly Business Reviews with Delighted Templates

 When customers are engaged in your feedback program, they're more likely to respond to your surveys and give high value feedback.
 The goal of this section is to help increase the quantity and quality of actionable feedback that is captured.

 Using the Metrics page, you can track the key statistics (like open rate and response rate) that measure engagement.
-With Delighted programs, we typically see between 10 and 15% response rates, with open rates around two times that value.
+With Templates programs, we typically see between 10 and 15% response rates, with open rates around two times that value.
 These metrics are overwhelmingly dictated by three key components of program design:

 - Timing of your survey sends